 Vehicles equipped with a 7-speed automatic transmission may develop a rough shifting condition, most commonly going up from first to second gear and going down from third to second or second to first gear.
 Our technicians tell us this is due to an internal component failure.
 Mercedes has released updated parts; the transmission will need to be removed and disassembled to complete the necessary repairs.

-2007 Mercedes-Benz GL450, 46,000 mi
+2007 Mercedes-Benz GL450 46,000 mi, Visitor

 My 2007 GL 450 is having shifting problems, It either is stuck in gear or will not move, causing to restart the car to clear the problem.
 I had to take the car in to get a new sensor plate 1300.00 repair bill.

-2007 Mercedes-Benz GL450, 51,000 mi, Visitor
+2007 Mercedes-Benz GL450 51,000 mi, Visitor

 Transmission needs to be replaced (advised by dealer)

-2007 Mercedes-Benz GL450, 60,000 mi, Visitor
+2007 Mercedes-Benz GL450 60,000 mi, Visitor

 odd shifting in low gears at low speeds, only noticed when going up or down hills. have not taken the vehicle in to be checked out.